gunshi/gunshi.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a deep learning researcher at Wayve, an autonomous driving startup employing end-to-end learning and Reinforcement Learning for [...].
+I am a deep learning researcher at Wayve, a startup based in London, which is employing end-to-end learning and Reinforcement Learning for solving driving.
 I recently graduated from a Machine Learning Research Master's at Mila.

 I was introduced to robotics during a 1.5 year research internship at IIIT, (Hyderabad, India 2017-2018), where I worked on Multi-Robot SLAM and view-invariant recognition for place recognition and relocalisation.